 If they are, and you’re prepared for the ups and downs of business-building, then there’s likely no better time to get started.

-I’ll leave you with a final note from Joe Clarke, a freelance writer who launched his business in 2020: “Should people start businesses in uncertain times?
+Take this note from Joe Clarke, a freelance writer who launched his business in 2020: "Should people start businesses in uncertain times?
 It depends on the uncertainty.
 If it's a personal situation rife with instability, I'd say it's probably not a great idea to add more to your plate.
-If it's instability in the world, then you're going to be waiting for a long time for the right time to start your business,” he said.
+If it's instability in the world, then you're going to be waiting for a long time for the right time to start your business," he said.

 "Do what you can to add safety nets before starting your business (whether that's having X months' living expenses saved, a healthy pipeline of leads, etc.), but know that there's always risk involved.